rgleichman/rgleichman.github.io/README.md

 See above

 ### [Glance, a visual representation of Haskell](https://github.com/rgleichman/glance) ###
 Glance is a visual representation of Haskell.
 It is designed (at least initially) to be automatically generated from textual Haskell code.
-I will be giving a talk presenting the design of Glance to the Santa Monica Haskell Users Group in January 2016.
-Glance is currently in the design stage.

 ### [smock](https://github.com/rgleichman/smock) ###
 smock is a function mocking framework I wrote for Haskell.
 It is experimental and not very practical; however, I did learn about overlapping instances and data families in Haskell.